 Enable WASAPI Exclusive Mode

-- Start Tidal Desktop App and go to Streaming settings by clicking on HIFI or Master on the bottom right (or via Settings – Streaming tab)
+- Start Tidal Desktop App and go to Streaming settings by clicking on HIFI or Master on the bottom right (or via Settings)

 - Make sure you’ve selected Master

-- Select your DAC (I have the Dragonfly v1.2) and click on the wheel
+- Select your DAC (I have the Dragonfly Red v1.0) and click on More settings

 - Enable both Exclusive Mode and only enable Force Volume if you control your volume on an external device

 If you have a DAC like the Dragonfly Red or Black that supports MQA, then you want to mark Passthrough MQA.
 This makes sure that your DAC will do the decoding instead of Tidal (Hardware Decoding = faster!).

 That’s all there is to it!
 Tidal is now operating in WASAPI exclusive mode.
 This ensures you get the best sound quality out of your Tidal HiFi subscription.